 Video of the Day

-According to the nutrition information resource MyFitnessPal, one cup of ham bean soup provides 200 calories.
-If you base your diet on the suggested daily intake of 2,000 calories, then 1 cup of this soup contains 10 percent of your daily calories.
+According to LIVESTRONG's food database MyPlate, one cup of ham bean soup provides from 180 to 231 calories, depending on the recipe.
+If you base your diet on the suggested daily intake of 2,000 calories, then one cup of this soup contains nine to 11.5 percent of your daily calories.

-Ham bean soup is high in fat, with 7 g per cup, according to MyFitnessPal.
-However, only 1 g of this fat is saturated fat, while the rest is unsaturated.
+Ham bean soup is high in fat, with two to 8.51 grams per cup, according to MyPlate.
+However, only one to three grams of this fat is saturated fat, while the rest is unsaturated.
 MedlinePlus explains that unsaturated fat may reduce your risk of cardiovascular disease.

-MyFitnessPal notes that each cup of ham bean soup provides 11 g of protein.
+MyPlate notes that each cup of ham bean soup provides 10 to 12 grams of protein.
 Protein is an essential nutrient that supports muscle mass, among other roles.
-The Harvard School of Public Health suggests consuming between 20 and 25 percent of your daily calories from protein.

-Ham bean soup is also rich in carbohydrates.
-MyFitnessPal indicates that each cup of ham bean soup contains 29 g of carbohydrates, with 5 g of fiber, a nutrient that promotes feelings of fullness.
+Ham bean soup is also rich in carbohydrates and fiber.
+MyPlate indicates that each cup of ham bean soup contains 28 to 33 g of carbohydrates, with six to 11 grams of fiber, a nutrient that promotes feelings of fullness.